Ragnyll/ragnyll.github.io/_posts/2023-04-11-mid-level-swe-resume.md

 &nbsp;&nbsp;&nbsp; Here I'll share what I think are some good tips and a general format for writing your second resume.
 Keep in mind, these are only my opinions.
 I am not a recruiter and not a manager.
-I'm just a mid-level software engineer with an ego who has looked at some truly crappy resume's belonging to my peers.
+I'm just a mid-level software engineer with an ego who has looked at some truly crappy resumes belonging to my peers.
 There's not a "right way" to write a resume, just a ton of wrong ways.
 So hopefully this will help you upgrade your resume into something halfway decent.